lehmannro/cardshuffle/README.rst

   python setup.py install

-Setuptools will automatically Twisted_ which provides the networking part of the software.
+Setuptools will automatically pull in Twisted_ which provides the networking part of the software.
 It is built against Python 2.6.

 .. _Twisted: http://twistedmatrix.com/trac/